jranke/mkin/README.md

   not include meaningless values like negative rate constants or formation fractions adding up to more than 1, which can not occur in a single experiment with a single defined radiolabel position.
+* The usual one-sided t-test for significant difference from zero is nevertheless shown based on estimators for the untransformed parameters.
 * Summary and plotting functions.
 The `summary` of an `mkinfit` object is in fact a full report that should give enough information to be able to approximately reproduce the fit with other tools.